Skip To Main Content

 Qualified voters must be U.S. citizens, residents of the District for at least 30 days prior to the election, and 18 years of age or older.
 Proof of residency may include the following valid and current documents: New York State driver’s license; New York State non-driver identification card; utility bill; or, voter registration card.
 Voters shall also be required to provide their signature and printed name.

-Please remember to vote on Tuesday, May 20, 2025, at Calkins Road Middle School (new location) between the hours of 7:00 a.m. and 9:00 p.m.
+Please remember to vote on Tuesday, May 19, 2026, at Calkins Road Middle School between the hours of 7:00 a.m. and 9:00 p.m.

 The development of a school district’s budget is a thoughtful, year-long, multi-faceted process.
 It includes careful long-term planning, budget preparation, presentation, review by the Board of Education and community members, formal budget adoption, further sharing with the community, and Board election.
 During this process there are a variety of meetings held by the Board of Education including Budget Work Sessions which are used by the Board of Education to gather information and ask questions about particular sections of the budget.
 These sessions are held outside of regular Board of Education meetings.
 Most decisions will be discussed during these sessions, however formal action is only taken during Board of Education meetings.